furqankhwaja/artist-identification/README.md

 # Artist Identification
-Identify paintings of Picasso and vanGogh
+Identify whether a work of art was created by Pablo Picasso or Vincent van Gogh.
+The dataset provided has a total of 2,000 images.
+Close to half of the images were created by Picasso and the other half were created by van Gogh.

 ### Link to dataset
 http://public.skinio.com/ml-internship-challenge/artist_dataset.zip